 - Optional: 1 strip lemon peel (about 1/4 x 1 inch)

-In a saucepan, bring honey and lemon peel, if using, to a boil.
-Add sesame seeds, stirring continuously and continue to cook while stirring to mix completely and thoroughly.
+In a saucepan, bring honey and lemon peel (if using) to a boil.
+Add sesame seeds, stirring continuously.
+Continue to cook while stirring to mix completely and thoroughly.
 When the seeds are fully mixed in and the mixture has boiled again, remove from heat.
 Remove lemon peel and discard.

-Place a piece of baking parchment on a cool work surface and spread out the hot mixture thinly and evenly (about 1/4 inch high).
+Place a piece of baking parchment on a cool work surface and spread out the hot mixture thinly and evenly (about 1/4 inch deep).